 Evaluation of pressure responses post-hydraulic fracturing is essential to quantify fracture geometries and formation permeabilities.
 Vasco and Karasaki (2006) have investigated an asymptotic solution of low frequency transient pressure variations to estimate formation permeability for cross-well tests.
 The use of this approach is conducted through applying constant rate tests that are run for specific periods of time.
 The pressure is monitored at one or several locations at the injection/producing well and these are interpreted to provide an estimate of interwell connectivity.
 In this work, I adopt this low-frequency asymptotic approach to estimate fracture conductivities.

 Pressure data, especially bottomhole pressure data, often comprises of large datasets that are accompanied by noise.
 The low frequency asymptotic approach utilizes the frequency domain to reduce the amount of data needed to determine formation properties.
+This is done by truncating the pressure equation in the frequency domain to only account for low frequency components of the pressure.
+The formulation of transforming the pressure equation to the low frequency domain is explained in section 2.4.

-This study focuses on using the low frequency approximation to the diffusivity equation because of the following assumptions:
+This study focuses on using the low frequency approximation of the diffusivity equation, the pressure equation, because of the following assumptions:

 The high frequency variations are sensitive to noise in the measurements.